VERTEBRAL BODY TETHERING

 Questions and Answers

-VBT is primarily recommended for children and adolescents with idiopathic scoliosis who meet specific criteria:
+Doctors recommend VBT for children and adolescents with idiopathic scoliosis who meet specific criteria:

 - Age and Growth Potential: Candidates are typically between 10 and 16 years old with significant growth remaining.
-Growth potential is often assessed using the Sanders score (ideally between 2 and 5) or the Risser sign (0 to 3).
+Doctors assess growth potential using the Sanders score (ideally between 2 and 5) or the Risser sign (0 to 3).

 - Curve Severity: The spinal curve (Cobb angle) should measure between 40 and 65 degrees.